CashelF/barnsley-fern/README.md

-# Barnsley Fern - Infinite Zoom
+# Barnsley Fern

 An interactive visualization of the Barnsley Fern fractal with infinite zoom capability.
+Try it out at cashel.dev/barnsley-fern

 ## About the Barnsley Fern